mercadopago/devsite-docs/guides/plugins/magento-two/notifications-configuration.en.md

 3. Once the necessary settings have been made, install and configure a **SMTP server** of your choice to enable the e-mail notifications.
 4. Send a **test email** to ensure the platform is sending emails correctly.

-Ready!
-Sending emails has been successfully configured.
+Ready! email notifications have been successfully configured.

 > PREV_STEP_CARD_EN
 >